 Each of seven blood slides were prepared according to Dr. Kloor “by first being handled by the subject and then a blood smear was carefully taken and the numbered plate placed in a box."

-You were clearly disappointed when no blood volunteer in the room sensed a match and cried Bingo!
+She was clearly disappointed when no blood volunteer in the room sensed a match and cried Bingo!

 Dr. Greg Fowler, now an Associate Clinical Professor of Public Health, Oregon Health Sciences University, Portland, Oregon and Executive Director of Geneforum.org was at Southern Oregon State College in 1985 and participated with the testing.